theZiggurat/java-gl/README.md

 # LWJGL Engine - V2
 OpenGL 3D engine using LWJGL (mostly GLFW and openGL java bindings).
 Purely for self teaching and interest.
+A visual demo of the engine in its current state is [here (youtube)].

 Very good references for learning openGL and LWJGL:
   * [Oreon Engine] by Fynn Flügge - Massive help with java class structuring and learning about compute shaders